MediaArea/MediaConch/DesignNarrative.md

 #### Interfaces

 The selected formats (MKV, FFV1, and LPCM) represent substantially distinct concepts: container, video, and audio.
-The optimization of a conformance checker should utilize distinct interfaces to address the conformance issues of these formats, but allow the resulting information to be summarized together.
+The optimization of a implementation checker should utilize distinct interfaces to address the conformance issues of these formats, but allow the resulting information to be summarized together.

 Assessment of file conformance can be displayed via a graphical user interface or a command line interface.